-Among the most common causes of tractor-trailer collisions are:
+Here are the most common causes of tractor-trailer collisions:

 - Size and weight differences – A fully loaded tractor-trailer ranges in weight from 12,000 to 80,000 pounds.
 When you consider that the standard passenger vehicle is on average 4,000 pounds there is an obvious size difference that can translate into greater damage.

 - Fatigue – Truck drivers are generally paid by the mile, and not by the hour.
-Because of this and in conjunction with tight delivery deadlines, tractor-trailer drivers drive longer than they should before they pull over and sleep.
+In conjunction with tight delivery deadlines, tractor-trailer drivers drive longer than they should before they pull over and sleep.

 - Driver distractions – modern day technology has brought too many distractions into all types of vehicles.
 When a driver is distracted they have a tendency to driver less safe.
 When a tractor-trailer driver is texting on their phone this is the perfect way to cause a major and serious accident.